MEDICAL DISASTER RESPONSE 2022

 Course faculty are selected for their first-hand experience in medical disaster response, and the program is designed to present maximum content in formats most conducive to learning and audience involvement.

 Physicians, nurses, administrators, and others in the hospital and clinical arenas will, sooner or later, be faced with the care of multiple patients following a natural, terrorism, industrial, or other catastrophic event that might be considered overwhelming mass casualty or “disaster.”
 Many journals, courses, and event “model” disaster plans address infrastructure, supplies, causes, public health, and logistics.
 However, the medical/clinical aspects, the most important determinant of survival, are often overlooked.

 This course focuses on these aspects and targets the clinical personnel who are the first to receive the victims of a catastrophic event.
-Whether responding to a pandemic or a devastating earthquake, the roles of the individuals responsible for immediate medical response will be the focus.
+Whether responding to a pandemic, mass shooting, or managing the medical needs of large numbers of displaced populations, the roles of the individuals responsible for immediate medical response will be the focus.
 Every physician, nurse and administrator working in a hospital clinical setting has the potential to be called upon, without notice, to fulfill these responsibilities.

 The program offers comprehensive continuing education in the treatment of critically ill and injured patients, stressing current basic and cutting edge guidelines and technology for evaluation, diagnosis, and management.
 The course is designed to enhance the knowledge and skills of those caring for ill and injured patients in rural, urban, and suburban hospitals.

-Didactic lecture, panel discussions, audiovisual aids, and course syllabus.
+Didactic lecture, panel discussions, interactive sessions, audiovisual aids, and course syllabus.